 ** Daily Values are based on a 2,000 calorie per day diet.

-This product contains NO milk, egg, fish, peanuts, crustacean shellfish (lobster, crab or shrimp), soybeans, tree nuts, wheat, yeast, gluten, beef, or pork.
-Contains NO artificial sweeteners, flavors, colors or preservatives.
+This product contains NO milk, egg, fish, peanuts, crustacean shellfish, soy, tree nuts, wheat, yeast and gluten.

 This product is free of ingredients derived from genetically modified organisms (GMOs).

-Take 3 capsules daily, in divided doses with meals, as a dietary supplement or as directed by a qualified health care professional.
+Take 3 capsules daily, in divided doses with meals, as a dietary supplement or as directed by your health practitioner.
+Store in a cool, dry place.